School of Scottish Studies Archives

 The School of Scottish Studies was established in 1951, at the University of Edinburgh, to collect, preserve, research, and publish material relating to the cultural traditions and folklore of Scotland.

-Following recent government advice, we are closing all face-to-face services at the CRC, St Cecilia's Hall, School of Scottish Studies Archives & Library, and the University Collections Facility from 5pm today.
-Please note, all staff are moving to working from home and will not be on site with collections.
+Following government advice, face-to-face services at the School of Scottish Studies Archives & Librar, St Cecilia's Hall, Centre for Research Collections, and the University Collections Facility remain closed.
+Please note, all staff are working from home and do not have access to collections.

-- We will still be monitoring our email enquiries (firstname.lastname@example.org) and, where possible, will direct users to relevant online resources.
+- We are still monitoring our email enquiries (firstname.lastname@example.org) and, where possible, will direct users to relevant online resources.

 - For up to date information about the University of Edinburgh's response to COVID-19 please see the webpages.

-- Information about wider library services will become available shortly on the library webpages.
+- Information about the impact of COVID-19 on wider library services are available on a dedicated webpage.

 The extensive collections, the core of which is the ethnological fieldwork undertaken by staff and students over the past sixty years, include a sound archive comprising some 33,000 recordings, a photographic archive containing thousands of images from the 1930s onwards, a small film and video collection and a manuscript archive.
 The Scottish Studies library of ethnological publications, both Scottish and international, is used as a resource to contextualise the fieldwork material.